Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of , its resummation and the dynamical mass generation

 The solution to the above equation turns out to be complex for certain values in the parameter space.
 This is unacceptable, since $\phi(x)$ is hermitian and hence $\langle \phi^2 \rangle$ must be a real, positive definite quantity.
-We observe here that the above equation can be integrated only if we ignore the cubic coupling term.
+It can be readily verified that the above equation can be integrated only if we ignore the cubic coupling term.
 In that case we have for large ${\cal N}$,

 However, if we understand it correctly, the above result seems to be a bit misleading!
-This is because we have not distinguished between the purely local and non-local terms in \ref{e49}.
+This is because we have not attempted to distinguish between the purely local and non-local terms in \ref{e49}.
 Let us now consider the purely non-local terms

 which gives